Ready to celebrate Chinese New Year? This is how we do it!

 If you’re traveling in China early in the year, you’ll probably notice a buzz that seems to creep up out of nowhere.
 Typically composed and reserved as a people, you may even find a sense of anticipation and excitement permeating the air everywhere you visit in China.

 Well, it’s no surprise.
-With Chinese New Year celebrations literally just around the corner – in 2020, it starts on 25 January – it’s all action stations as people make ready for this auspicious celebration.
+With Chinese New Year celebrations literally just around the corner – in 2026, festivities start on 17 February – it’s all action stations as people make ready for this auspicious celebration.

 Unlike New Year in Western culture, Chinese New Year is celebrated in an altogether different way.
 Rather than flutes of champagne, party poppers and countdowns till midnight, Chinese New Year is a tradition that sets it apart from other celebrations.